mypopydev/ffmpeg_build/par.md

 - Scale the image to fit the display area, while maintaining the original picture aspect ratio.
 - Crop the image.

+Stretching the image to fit the display area is almost always wrong,  because it does not preserve the correct picture aspect ratio.

 ## 3. FFmpeg 中的处理

 FFmpeg 使用 SAR （`Sample Aspect Ratio`）和 DAR （`Display Aspect Ratio`）